Geology, Hydrogeology and Water Chemistry Emphasis, Comprehensive Major

 Bachelor of Science Degree in the College of Arts and Sciences (B.S.)

 Fulfillment of all University Graduation Requirements (which includes the Liberal Education Core); all College-level degree requirements (major and minor/certificate emphases, GPAs, earning at least 90 credits in Arts and Sciences course work); mathematics competency at the MATH 111, MATH 112 or MATH 113 level.
 Mathematics competency can be met in one of three ways: (1) Achieve a score on the mathematics placement test that qualifies the student to enter MATH 114.
 (2) Earn a grade of at least C (not C-) or a mark of S in MATH 111, MATH 112, or MATH 113.
 (3) Achieve a satisfactory score on the MATH 112 competency test.
 This test may be attempted no more than two times.

 The objective of the comprehensive major in geology is to prepare students for graduate programs in geological sciences or geological engineering, or for careers as professional hydrogeologists or geologists.
-The liberal arts comprehensive major requires completion of the Core and one of the five Emphases listed below.
+The liberal arts comprehensive major requires completion of the Core and one of the four Emphases.

-Core Requirements for all Liberal Arts and Teaching Emphases in the Comprehensive Geology Major
+Core Requirements for all Liberal Arts Emphases in the Comprehensive Geology Major

 |Select one of the following:||4|

 |GEOL 312||Mineralogy and Petrology I||5|

 |Capstone Experience (required for all majors)||0-2|